 This course provides students with theory in hazardous materials incident response and is a continuation of EMS 171.
 Topics include an appropriate emergency response plan; classification and verification of known and unknown materials through use of survey instruments and equipment; utilization of specialized chemical protective equipment, hazard and risk assessment techniques; advanced control, containment, and/or confinement; implementation of decontamination procedures; and understanding termination procedures.
 Upon course completion, students should be able to effectively respond to and manage a hazardous materials incident.

-EMS 173 HAZARDOUS MATERIALS TECHNICIAN - II
+HAZARDOUS MATERIALS TECHNICIAN - II EMS 173 2 credits (2T)

 PREREQUISITE: EMS 172